 21. Virtual Banking: Internet banking is also known as virtual banking.

 22. Wholesale Banking: Type of banking which mainly focuses on the financial needs of the institutional clients as well as the industry.

-I hope that next time you see the monetary policy, you are in a better position to understand them.
+I hope that next time you see the monetary policy, you are in a better position to understand the above banking terms.